riverbed/steelscript/README.md

 <details>
   <summary>Try SteelScript notebooks in your own SteelScript environment, just with python, pip, git and vscode</summary>

-### Quick Start SteelScript notebooks in your environment
+### Quick start SteelScript notebooks in your environment

 If you have all the tools ready:
 1. [Python](https://www.python.org/downloads) and pip